 There are two main types of ultrasound probes: linear ultrasound probes and convex ultrasound probes.
 While both devices use sound waves to detect abnormalities within the body, they work differently from one another.

 A linear ultrasound probe is a device used in the medical field to visualize the internal structures of the body.
 A linear probe is typically used for imaging linear structures, such as blood vessels and bowel walls.
 The probe is held straight out from the operator's hand and moved over the area being examined.
+And the linear ultrasound probe images generated by the probe can be used to identify abnormalities, guide medical interventions, and monitor the progress of treatment.

-A convex ultrasound probe, also commonly known as a curved transducer, is an instrument that uses sound waves to create images of internal organs and other body parts on a monitor screen.
+A convex ultrasound probe, also commonly known as a curved transducer ultrasound, is an instrument that uses sound waves to create images of internal organs and other body parts on a monitor screen.
 Convex probes are often used during prenatal exams to examine babies in utero or after birth to look at their anatomy; they may also be used when performing ultrasounds on other parts of the body (e.g., joints).
 In clinical settings where it's important for doctors and surgeons working together during surgery -- such as brain surgery -- convex probes are often preferred since they offer better visualization than flat ones do under certain circumstances."

-A linear probe is more flexible and can be used in a variety of positions.
+A linear ultrasound probe is more flexible and can be used in a variety of positions.
 The smaller footprint allows you to use this probe on smaller patients.

 On the other hand, convex probes are also known as “concave” probes because they curve inward slightly when viewed from above or below.
 They have a larger footprint than linear probes and are used for specific purposes such as screening mammography and breast imaging.